gbgabiola/modern-javascript-from-the-beginning/02-fundamentals/README.md

   - `platform` representing the platform of the browser, E.g. Operating System: Windows, Mac or Linux.
   - `vendor` always either "`Google Inc.`", "`Apple Computer, Inc.`", or empty string (in Firefox)
   - `language` represents the preferred language of the user, usually the language of the browser UI.

+## Block Scope With Let & Const

+- **Global Scope** are variables defined outside any function, block, or module scope
+- **Function Scope** means that parameters and variables defined in a function are visible everywhere within the function, but are not visible outside of the function.
+- **Block Scope** is defined with curly braces.
+It is separated by `{` and `}`
+  - `var` Block Scope variable value (if the variable shares the same name as the Global Scope var variable) will change the Global Scope var variable value
+  - `let` & `const` Block Scope variable value will not affect the Global Scope `let` and `const` variable value (variable with the same name in Global and Block scope)
+  - `let` & `const` have a Block Level Scope whereas `var` has a Function Level Scope.